MIC-DKFZ/trixi/Readme.md

 ```
 # On local computer:
-ssh -N -f -L localhost:8099:localhost:8097 USERNAME@REMOTE_SERVERNAME
+ssh -N -f -L localhost:8080:localhost:8080 USERNAME@REMOTE_SERVERNAME

 # On remote server:
-python -m visdom.server
+python -m visdom.server -port 8080
 python my_random_vislogger_script.py
 ```

-Now on your local computer you can go to `localhost:8099` and see the visdom dashboard.
+Now on your local computer you can go to `localhost:8080` and see the visdom dashboard.